jan-xyz/box/README.md

-The goal of this project is to provide simple abstractions that avoid leaking models across boundaries and provide tools to create applications that are convenient to reason about and maintainable with a string compatibility with existing libraries.
+The goal of this project is to provide simple abstractions that avoid leaking models across boundaries and provide tools to create applications that are convenient to reason about and maintainable with a strict compatibility with existing libraries.

 The main idea stems from my experience with [go-kit](https://github.com/go-kit/kit) and it inspired the majority of this project.
 However, over the years I noticed